Student Internship Positions

 Job Description: Our student positions offer an opportunity to gain experience in communications, educational programming, and applied research serving small farms in New York and the Northeast.

-Responsibilities will be split between hands-on, research and outreach/extension efforts over the course of the summer and can vary depending on the unique strengths and interests of candidates.
+Responsibilities are split between hands-on, research and outreach/extension efforts and can vary depending on the unique strengths and interests of candidates.
 Project details and current activities can be found at: www.smallfarms.cornell.edu/projects/.

 Student work and responsibilities will fall within staff-directed projects, such as: